reactor/reactor/README.md

 ### Event Loops, Dispatchers, and RingBuffers

 Reactor provides three out-of-the-box `Dispatcher` implementations.
 The `ThreadPoolExecutorDispatcher` is designed to be used in situations where your tasks are longer-running, do blocking IO, or otherwise take longer to complete.
 It is backed by a standard JDK `ExecutorService`.
 The `BlockingQueueDispatcher` is analogous to an event loop.
 In the default configuration, one of these Dispatchers is created per CPU.
-They are handed out in a round-robin fashion, so when a new `Reactor` is created and the `eventLoop()` method is called on the `Reactor.Spec`, one of the event loop Dispatchers is handed back.
+They are handed out in a round-robin fashion, so when a new `Reactor` is created and the `dispatcher(Environment.EVENT_LOOP)` method is called on the `Reactor.Spec`, one of the event loop Dispatchers is handed back.

 The highest-throughput Dispatcher is the `RingBufferDispatcher` which is based on the [LMAX Disruptor RingBuffer](https://github.com/lmax-exchange/disruptor).
 It is a single-thread, RingBuffer-backed Dispatcher.
-It has the highest performance because there is no context switching required.
+It usually has the highest performance because there is no context switching required.
 Tasks are executed in order since their execution is managed by the RingBuffer.
 The CPU is also saturated when a large volume of tasks is submitted to the Dispatcher so although it might seem necessary to provide multiple threads to ensure the highest throughput, the RingBufferDispatcher provides significantly higher overall non-blocking task throughput than any other Dispatcher implementation with a single thread.

 ### The Environment